 How To Support A Friend Who Is Depressed

 According to the Anxiety & Depression Association of America, at least 264 million people are living with depression worldwide.
-If you have a friend who is living with depression, you may be concerned and wish to help them.
-There are ways that you can support a loved one but there are also certain things that can be avoided as well, especially on how to help someone who is experiencing depression.
+If you have a friend with depression, you may be concerned and wish to help them.
+There are ways that you can support a loved one, such as taking the time to understand depression, but there are also certain things that can be avoided as well, especially on how to help someone who is experiencing depression.

 You can effectively support a friend experiencing depression

-If you want to support someone who is coping with depression, it may make sense to educate yourself about depression.
+If you want to help someone with depression, it may make sense to educate yourself about depression.
 Firstly, there are several types of depression including:

 • Major depressive disorder